Young drivers are at risk on our roads

 Parent/young driver agreements

-A parent/young driver agreement can potentially help keep young drivers stay safe.
+A parent/young driver agreement can potentially help keep young drivers to stay safe.
 For example, this can simply be a set of verbal or written promises between a parent and young driver for a few months after passing their test.

 - A maximum number of people in the car (which might vary according to the time of the day)